 Opposing Dollar General in the Ebony location is also not depriving proponents who wish to shop at Dollar General .
 There are now three Dollar Generals within 6 or 10 miles of this proposed setting in Ebony, plus a Family Dollar, Ace Hardward, DrugCo, and Food Lion within 6.5 miles.
 When you living in the country, you are dependent on transportation; very few folks walk anywhere.

 It seems like there would be concern from existing Dollar Generals about how those stores' performance will be impacted.
 The unchecked proliferation of stores in close proximity are essentially competing for the same business (and staffing) and not growing new business.
 So where is the net increase to tax base that is touted for economic development?

 When a store underperforms, it is closed and then what?
 The essence of the community will have already been destroyed and because the location is zoned business, there will be essentially no control on what may follow.

-If the proposed store in Ebony were constructed and performs to the plan, it will generate 578 trip PER DAY - right in the middle of neighboring homes, Prospect church and cemetery, and active farming!
+If the proposed store in Ebony were constructed and performs to the plan, it will generate 578 trip PER DAY - a traffic magnet right in the middle of neighboring homes, Prospect church and cemetery, and active farming!
 This would be destructive on many levels.

 The alleged business development "benefits" for the County of bringing in Dollar General will be more than offset by the negative impacts to the community and its citizens.